AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-notifications-assets-view.md

 ---
 title: Manage notifications
-description: Monitor the operations performed on the assets or folders available in the repository using the Assets Essentials notifications.
+description: Monitor the operations performed on the assets or folders available in the repository using the Assets view notifications.
 exl-id: 5c0039a2-caa2-4b55-b963-0e7e9e542c47
 ---
 # Watch assets, folders, and collections {#watch-assets-folders}

-Assets Essentials notifications enable you to monitor the operations performed on the assets, folders, or collections available in the repository.
+Assets view notifications enable you to monitor the operations performed on the assets, folders, or collections available in the repository.
 You need to select and subscribe to the content for which the notifications are sent to you.
 You can also configure the categories for which the notifications are sent to you.

 ## Subscribe to notification categories {#subscribe-to-notification-categories}

 You can choose and subscribe from a list of categories to receive notifications.
-Assets Essentials sends the notifications to you only for the categories that you select from the available options:
+Assets view sends the notifications to you only for the categories that you select from the available options:

 <table>
     <tbody>